hzeba/benchmarks/README.md

 # About

 Tests were run on a EPYC 7401p server with 128GB RAM and a SAMSUNG MZQLB1T9HAJR-00007 NVMe running CentOS 7.
 Data partition used was formatted as ext4 (journaling disabled).
 Server process was limited to one cpu (via docker's --cpuset-cpus option).
 Host networking was used on server's docker container.
 Clients were bound to a specific cpu running on the host via pthread_setaffinity_np().
 CLOCK_MONOTONIC was used for measurements.
+Updating was done from one process while fetching was done from two.

 System info/modified params: